Did you know we humans used to be completely covered in hair growth?

 - The pill

-Polycystic ovary syndrome is a problem that effects between 5–15% of women, which often appears in a male pattern or as acne.
+Polycystic Ovarian Syndrome is a problem that affects between 5–15% of women, and often presents as male hair pattern or acne.

 - It helps to reduce scarring